An Empirical Analysis of Feature Engineering for Predictive Modeling: Results Analysis

 \section{Results Analysis}

+To evaluate the effectiveness of the four model types over the sixteen different datasets we must account for the differences in ranges of the $y$ values.
+As Table \ref{table:results-1} demonstrates, the maximum, minimum, mean, and standard deviation of the datasets varied considerably.
+Because an error metric, such as root mean square error (RMSE) is in the same units as its corresponding $y$ values, some means of normalization is needed.
+To allow comparison across datasets, and provide this normalization, we made use of the normalized root-mean-square deviation (NRMSD) error metric shown in Equation \ref{eq:nrmsd}.
+We capped all NRMSD values at 1.5; we considered values higher than 1.5 to have failed to synthesize the feature.

 The results obtained by the experiments performed in this paper clearly indicate that some model types perform much better with certain classes of engineered features than other model types.
 The simple transformations that only involved a single feature were all easily learned by all four models.
 This included the log, polynomial, power, and root.
 However, none of the models were able to successfully learn the ratio difference feature.
+Table \ref{table:results-2} provides the scores for each equation type and model.
 The model specific results from this experiment are summarized in the following sections.